- As low as $287/Night

 - Approximately 3100 square feet

-Welcome to our gorgeous 3-bedroom, 2.5-bathroom riverfront home, ideal for a calming hideaway or a fun-filled vacation.
-Located along the pretty Neuse River and surrounded by lush, wooded scenery, this roomy 3,100 sq ft property offers the ideal blend of comfort, style, and convenience.
+Welcome to our impressive 3-bedroom, 2.5-bathroom riverfront home, ideal for a calming hideaway or a fun-filled vacation.
+Located along the elegant Neuse River and surrounded by lush, wooded scenery, this cavernous 3,100 sq ft property offers the ideal blend of comfort, style, and convenience.
 The master bedroom features a extravagant king-sized bed, while the second and third bedrooms each offer a comfortable queen-sized bed.
 Additional sleeping arrangements include a pull-out couch and futon in the second living room, accepting the home to comfortably sleep up to 10 guests.

 About New Bern, North Carolina: